 A. Well… yes and no. There is some truth to the price change, but it’s different than you think.
 This message came straight from an FAQ from Adobe:

-If you’re not familiar with this marketing / pricing practice it’s called an A/B Test.
-Websites send emails and post web pages that present different information to different people (choice A and Choice B).
-They then look at this information after a period of time to see what performs the best (is it A or B), and usually make decisions on what to do next from it.
+If you’re not familiar with this marketing / pricing practice it’s called a Split Test or, similarly, an A/B Test.
+Websites (yes, all of them!) send emails and post various landing web pages that present different information to different people (usually, choice A and Choice B).
+They then look at this information after a period of time to see what version of the split test performs the best, and usually make decisions on what to do next from it.

 So, in a way yes, they did change the price that was presented to some people during this time.